-- Home values in Birmingham have nearly doubled over the last eight years, making it the perfect time to sell and turn your equity into cash (Zillow)
+- Home values in Birmingham have increased by about 90% over the last 5 years, creating an opportunity to sell and turn equity into cash (Zillow).

-Now, let’s look at the options for selling a rental property in Birmingham that’s already rented to a tenant:
+Your options for selling rental property in Birmingham

 1. Sell to your tenant